marmelab/react-admin/docs/List.md

 ### Quick Filters

+![`<QuickFilter>`](./img/quick_filters.gif)

 Users usually dislike using their keyboard to filter a list (especially on mobile).
 A good way to satisfy this user requirement is to turn filters into *quick filter*.
 A Quick filter is a filter with a non-editable `defaultValue`.
 Users can only enable or disable them.

-![`<QuickFilter>`](./img/quick_filters.gif)
+Here is how to implement a generic `<QuickFilter>` component:
 ```jsx
 import { Filter, SearchInput } from 'react-admin';
 import { makeStyles, Chip } from '@material-ui/core';